alexandertaoadams/AlexanderAdamsMastersThesis/README.md

 Alternatively, at the beginning of each notebook we provide a URL to the original source of the data, from where the user can also download the dataset.

+The source code is found in the src folder.